campbellC/UsefulScripts/README.md

 thiefSnapper.py:
 --------------------
 This script when run will take a picture through the webcam and write it to disk, currently set to be in dropbox.
-Using launchctl you can set this to happen automatically and perhaps get images of anyone using your laptop.
+Using sleepwalker and launchctl you can set this to happen automatically and perhaps get images of anyone using your laptop.

 cropBook.sh:
 --------------------